SiddeshSambasivam/SiddeshSambasivamWebsite/content/courses/Investments/week 7.md

 3. Strong Form: Prices reflect all information: both public and private

    - if markets are strong-form efficient, investors can never construct a strategy with positive risk-adjusted returns using any information (public or private)

+{{% callout note %}}

+- **Technical analysis** is a trading discipline employed to evaluate investments and identify trading opportunities by analyzing statistical trends gathered from trading activity, such as price movement and volume.

+- **Fundamental analysis**, which attempts to evaluate a security's value based on business results such as sales and earnings.
+  {{% /callout %}}